nikitavakoli/nikitavakoli.github.io/_pages/blog.md

 title: "Personal Blog"
 author_profile: true
 ---
-Blogs about all things school, applications, & tech
+Blogs about all things school, applications, & science 🎒👩🏻‍🏫💻

 {% for post in site.posts %}
  {% if post.tags contains 'blog post' %}